duckonet/duckonet/README.md

 # 💫 About Me:
-Future game dev here, armed with a keyboard and a dream.
-The plan is to create games that bring a smile to people's faces.
-The reality is...
-I'm still figuring out how to get a triangle to move :D
+Artist and a future game developer, still trying to figure things out :v

 # 💻 Tech Stack: